Quảng Ninh province: Climate

 Quảng Ninh's climate is symbolic of the climate of North Vietnam; featuring all four seasons.
 In summer, it is hot, humid and rainy, while monsoons flourish.
 The average annual temperature recorded is 22.9 °C. In winter, it is cold (between 1 and 3 °C), dry, and sees little rainfall (between 150 mm and 400 mm).
 The average humidity is 82 percent.
 Annual average rainfall, influenced by north-eastern monsoons, varies between 1,700 mm and 2,400 mm (maximum recorded is 2751 mm), with rainfall concentrated in the summer months for 90 to 170 days, particularly in July and August.

 In comparison to other provinces in the north, Quảng Ninh has been more under the influences of north-eastern monsoon.
 The wind blows strongly and the temperature drops to between 1 and.
 During the north-east monsoon, high mountainous regions such as Bình Liêu and Hải Hà, Đầm Hà experiences temperatures below 0 °C. Storms have a large influence on the province, mainly in June, July and August.
 The intensity can be extremely strong, especially in island and coastal regions.

 Because of the terrain differences, the climates of sub-regions differ.
 The border area of the Móng Cái District is colder and rainy, with an average temperature of around 22 °C and rainfall reaching 2,751 mm.
 In the Yên Hưng District, the most southern area, the average temperature is 24 °C and gets an average rainfall of 1,700 mm.
 The high mountainous region of Hoành Bồ, and Ba Chẽ districts, has 20 days of frost a year, and is subject to little rainfall.
 In the Bình Liêu District there is heavy rain (2,400 mm) and winter lasts for six months.
 The offshore island region is not the wettest area, with only 1,700 to 1,800 mm of rainfall per year, but winter is often accompanied by thick mists.

 History

 Prehistoric

 Quảng Ninh is a land of rich history.
-In Hạ Long Bay area has archaeological remains of prehistoric people from 3000 to 1500 BC.
+In Hạ Long Bay, there archaeological remains of prehistoric people from 3000 to 1500 BC.
 This period is characterized as Hạ Long culture with many archaeological shells used as jewelry and money exchange, ancient animal bones, and human bones.

 This land of Quảng Ninh is one of the 15 tribes of Văn Lang State.